Types of blood tests and what they mean for your health

-Blood tests are one of the best ways for your doctor to get a good picture of your overall health.
-The top five blood tests show how your internal organs are working and are markers for various conditions such as heart disease or diabetes.
+Blood tests are one way for your doctor to get a good picture of your general health.
+These top five blood tests show how your internal organs are working and are markers for various conditions such as heart disease or diabetes.

-“It’s important to stay on top of your health, and getting these top five blood tests is one way to do it,” said Monalisa M. Tailor, M.D., an internal medicine physician with Norton Community Medical Associates primary care.
+“It’s important to stay on top of your health, and getting these types of blood tests is one way to do it,” said Monalisa M. Tailor, M.D., an internal medicine physician with Norton Community Medical Associates primary care.

 Complete blood count (CBC)

-This test measures various parts of the blood.
+These types of blood tests measure various parts of the blood, such as your white blood cell count.
 The normal range may vary slightly from one laboratory to another.
-The general ranges are listed below.
+The general ranges for pertinent lab values are listed below.

 White blood cells: These are immune cells that attack viruses, bacteria and other invaders.
 4,500 to 11,000 per microliter (mm3)